3 - 3 1/2 cups spelt flour

 Spelt and Honey Bread

-The taste of spelt is a bit more hearty than Kamut, but taste comes down to preference.
+The taste of spelt is a bit more hearty than Khorasan, but taste comes down to preference.
 Spelt has been around for decades and is especially used in Europe.
 Lower in gluten, spelt can sometimes be eaten by those who have gluten allergies or who may have intolerance to gluten.